 How Do Hospital Liens Work?

-All personal injury cases in Georgia require that negligent or “at fault” party to pay for the injuries and damages that they cause.
+All personal injury cases in Georgia require the negligent party to pay for any injuries and damages they cause.
 But, they don’t have to pay right away.
-Instead, you must pay for your own medical care, and once you win your case, the at-fault party or their insurance company will reimburse you.
+Instead, you must pay for your medical care, and once you win your case, the insurance company will reimburse you.

 to find a John Foy office near you

 There are ways to combat or decrease the amount of a hospital lien in your personal injury case.
 John Foy & Associates can help you with this process.
-Call us at 404-400-4000 or fill out the form to the right to get your free consultation today.
+Call us at 404-400-4000 or fill out our online form for a free consultation now.